Tax Blog

 Child Tax Credit

-The 2022 child tax credit reverts back to pre-2021 rules.
-The credits for 2022 are as follows (subject to AGI limitations):
+The credit for 2024 is as follows (subject to AGI limitations):

 Medical Expense Deduction